sangambartaula/jwks_server/README.md

 How to test it against test client?
 1. Install this: https://github.com/jh125486/CSCE3550
 2. Unzip it
-3. Drag the files into a folder in your working directory
+3. Drag the files (go.mod, go.sum, main.go) into your working directory (inside jwks_server)
 4. Open up a second terminal
-5. Navigate to the correct directory (should be a directory inside of the working one.
-So a directory on the same level as app.py)
+5. Navigate to the correct directory
 6. Run: go run main.go project2